All Products

 Alert Contact Groups

-When the alerting feature is enabled, the system automatically creates an AckAlertRule in the kube-system namespace.
-The AckAlertRule contains default alert rule templates.
-You can use the AckAlertRule to configure alert rule sets.
+When the alerting feature is enabled, an AckAlertRule resource that contains the default alert rule templates is created in the kube-system namespace.
+You can use this resource to configure alert rule sets for ACK in the cluster.

-2. On the Clusters page, find the cluster that you want to manage and click its name.
+2. On the Clusters page, find the cluster you want and click its name.
 In the left-side pane, choose Operations > Alerts.

 3. On the Alert Rule Management tab, click Edit Alert Configuration in the upper-right corner.
 Then, click Actions > YAML in the row of the target rule to view the AckAlertRule resource configuration of the current cluster.